 In addition, you can typically be approved quickly and borrow up to $100,000.
-Just make sure that the interest rate you’re quoted is less than that offered by the developer or sales agent.
+Make sure that the interest rate you’re quoted is less than that offered by the developer or sales agent.

 Though using a credit card may not be an obvious choice, depending on the timeshare purchase price and the interest rate on the credit card, this is yet another funding possibility.

 “If the timeshare purchase only requires laying out a few hundred to a few thousand dollars and you think it will only take a few months to pay it off, then use a credit card,” says Sexton.
 “Consider applying for a new card with a 0 percent promotional rate for six to 18 months.
 That way you won’t have to pay interest on your credit card balance.”